aiiaaiiaaiia/Project/README.md

-# Project
-Automatic text recognition and translation for real-time digital video
+# Automatic text recognition and translation for real-time digital video